 The Magellan arrived at 6.30am, anchoring around a half mile off shore.
 Icoaraci is the gateway to the city of Belem which gets its name from the Portuguese for Bethlehem.
 In the past it was the most popular tourist stop in Amazonia but Manaus has taken over that mantle.
 We took the tender boat over to one of the many piers jammed in among the moored ferries, fishing boats and other commercial craft.
 The tender crews had to jostle through out the day to preserve their small section of the pier against incoming local craft looking for a place to tie up.
-They eventually hit on a trick, the moored tender wouldn’t leave until another one had arrived to quickly take its place.
+They eventually hit on a trick; the moored tender wouldn’t leave until another one had arrived to quickly take its place.
 However, it did mean that passengers on the outgoing tender had to remain in cramped conditions for much longer than usual.

-We boarded our refreshingly cold and airconditioned bus.
-Brazilian coaches are not known for their comfort or vital aircon, so this was more than welcome.
-We had around an hours drive to the port of Belem which is unfortunately too shallow to take a ship the size of the Magellan.
+We boarded a refreshingly cold, airconditioned bus.
+Amazonian coaches are not known for their comfort or vital aircon, so this was more than welcome.
+We had around an hours drive to the port of Belem which unfortunately is too shallow to take a ship the size of the Magellan.
 It was plain to see that Icoaraci, once a very important and wealthy industrialised area had now fallen on hard times and its citizens were now living in extreme poverty.
 Indeed, the decrepit buildings and filthy living conditions stretched all the way to the wealthy sky scraper apartments in the centre of Belem.
 We could see that the city had once contained many magnificent buildings of note, but these had been grossly uncared for over the years and were now a ramshackle shadow of their past glory.
 To make matters worse, graffiti was scrawled everywhere, even over the new.
 Not the annoyingly pleasing, artistic graffiti of Banksy wannabe’s, but black squiggles and slashes that just deface a building for the gratification of a warped mind.
 Ten cruise ships used to visit this city each month, this has dwindled to a mere ten in six months.
-Don’t these idiots not see why?
+Don’t these idiots see why?

-Heading up the Para River stained brown by the erosion of thin rainforest soil we watched the line of city skyscrapers slowly diminish into the distance, with the interest now being on the barges laden with vehicles criss-crossing our path and the occasional small motor boat zipping by, usually with just one or two occupants.
+Heading up the Para River stained brown by the erosion of thin rainforest soil we watched the line of city skyscrapers slowly diminish into the distance, our interest now being on the barges laden with motorised vehicles dangerously crisscrossing our path and the occasional small motor boat zipping by, usually with just one or two occupants.
 Turning out of the main stream we slid into the much narrower Guama River.
 The rainforest was now much closer on both banks, often long sections of the bank would be lined with mangrove like bushes, thin, short trunks, exposed by low tide and growing from the river mud.
 Every so often we would pass a jetty sticking out into this brown sludge, often with a beached canoe alongside.
-On the forest side of the elevated wooden walkways, usually partly hidden by trees could be seen wooden structures of all sorts of design where people were living.
-Whenever we came across one occupied, we would be gifted a huge wave of the arms from it occupants, which some of us returned.
+On the forest side of the elevated wooden walkways, usually partly hidden by trees could be seen wooden structures of all sorts of primitive design where people were living.
+Whenever we came across one occupied, we would be gifted a huge wave of the arms from its occupants, which some of us returned.
 The river traffic here consisted of small boats and families with engines racing to get somewhere in a hurry, only to be delayed slightly as our backwash forced them to slow or risk being swamped.

 Disembarking, we were issued with hard hats as protection from falling Brazil nuts.
 Brazilian health and safety gone mad?
-Perhaps, but this was the season when the Brazil nuts fall from the trees and from a height of 30m plus.
-I discovered that these nuts grow inside a structure which looks uncannily like and is the same size as a coconut.
+Perhaps, but this was the season when the Brazil nuts fall from the trees and from a height of 30m plus!
+I was soon to discovered that these nuts grow inside a structure which looks uncannily like and is the same size as a coconut.
 There can be up to fifteen nuts tightly packed inside each shell.
 Having one of those hit you on the head would do quite a bit of damage!
 Annoyingly, a tune kept running through my mind, “Brazil nuts keep falling on my head.”

 We had planned to spend a couple of hours in Icoaraci, but Sue was feeling quite exhausted, so we returned to the comfort and safety of the ship.